Does age play any role in business success?

 - Over to you

-The likelihood is if you’re reading this then you’re probably already interested in starting up your own business.
+If you’re reading this then you’re probably already interested in starting your own business.

 If you’re still just toying with the idea, however, there are plenty of perks to being self-employed: